-- These robust values are considered in order: +0.5, +1.0, 0.0, +2.0, and for single fields only, -0.5 (the mathematical assumptions of mosaic synthesis imaging are not compatible with the mathematical assumptions of uniform Briggs weighting and lead to poor results when uv coverage is sparse, so the pipeline does not use robust<0.0 for mosaics). - If one value has a predicted beam with both axes within the PI desired range, that robust is used.
-If that robust is not the default 0.5, a warning is printed. - If no robust produces a beam with both axes within range, the robust that produces a predicted beam area closest to the mean of the PI's range is chosen. - If no robust can produce a beam area within the Pl's range, an error is printed.
+- The robust values are considered in order: +0.5, +1.0, 0.0, +2.0. - If one value has a predicted beam with both axes within the PI desired range, that robust is used.
+If that robust is not the default 0.5, a warning is printed. - If no robust produces a beam with both axes within range, the robust that produces a predicted beam area closest to the mean of the PI's range is chosen. - If no robust can produce a beam area within the PI's range, an error is printed.